cyruscyliu/cyruscyliu.github.io/content/posts/2024-05-29-kvm-for-arm.md

     from VMs.
 Any access outside of RAM regions allocated for the VM will trap to the hypervisor, which can route the access to a specific emulated device in QEMU based on the fault address.

++ Key ideas of nested virtualization
+    + Guest Hypervisor runs in vEL2 that is in EL1
+        + ARMv8.3 supports to trap EL2 operations/eret to EL2 from vEL2
+    + Virtual exceptions are enforced by
+        + trapping to Host hypervisor (EL2) first and then farwarding the exception to Guest Hypervisor
+    + The virtual second-stage page tables are software-implemented shadow pages
+    + Exit Multiplication Problem: Guest Hypervisor has to access EL1 registers and EL2 registers that all traps -> [NEVE](https://dl.acm.org/doi/pdf/10.1145/3132747.3132754)
+        + access EL1 registers -> access memory: similar to VMCS
+        + access EL2 registers -> redirect to EL1 registers
+        + 5 times faster